heliocola/.github/profile/README.md

 ## JSON API

-Use Alchemy as a headless cms for you frontend application
+Use Alchemy as a headless cms for your frontend application

 https://github.com/AlchemyCMS/alchemy-json_api